 A good academic text delivers a clear and interesting message.
 That is often described as “contribution”.
-Good contributions change the reader’s way of thinking or acting, and increase their understanding and knowledge about an interesting subject: “a contribution is made when a manuscript clearly adds, embellishes, or creates something beyond what is already known” (Ladik & Stewart, 2008, p.
+Good contributions teach something to the text’s readers: they change the reader’s way of thinking or acting, and increase their understanding and knowledge about an interesting subject.
+Thus, “a contribution is made when a manuscript clearly adds, embellishes, or creates something beyond what is already known” (Ladik & Stewart, 2008, p.
 157).
 Such findings therefore present something that the researchers did not know so far; that is what makes the research article interesting.

-Also a BA or a MA thesis may deliver such a finding, but it is not crucial that a finding of a thesis should be a considered as a research contribution that generates novel understanding.
+Also a BA or a MA thesis deliver contributions.
+But their requirements for significant contribution are lower, as it is not crucial that a finding of a thesis should be a considered as a research contribution that generates novel understanding in the scientific community.

 So, what are the possible findings and contributions that academic texts can make?
-By reading papers and learning from them, one can find plenty of possibilities.
-This article presents some classifications that I have found from other researchers’ writings, and also a longer list that is more tailored for the fields of design and HCI.
+Understanding what a contribution can be becomes easier over time, as one reads more literature and sees more examples of academic publications.
+But to get started more quickly, this article presents some classifications that I have found from other researchers’ writings, and finally presents a longer list that I have tailored for the fields of design and HCI.

-The presentation is in two parts: first the academic articles, and the BA/MA theses in HCI and design.
+The presentation of contributions in this article is in two parts: first I will discuss academic articles, and then I will add notes about BA/MA theses in HCI and design.

 Types of findings and contributions in academic articles